Dear girl of mine who has been married for a whole month now,

 38. Slow dance in the kitchen, even if it makes your kids act like they’re going to throw up.

-There you go, my girl.
+There you go, my girl, the best marriage advice I can offer.
 You’ll need to add to the list, I’m sure.
 There’s always something new to learn –about yourself, about him, about God’s expectations in each unique situation.

 May the world witness the beauty of love, in all its depths, through your marriage.